 As an activist as well as in my formal work roles, I have been a dedicated advocate for human rights and social justice, starting in university with the anti-apartheid Divest Now movement and Palestinian rights through to my recent work in Los Angeles fighting against criminalization and for alternatives to incarceration and prison abolition, with coalitions like JusticeLA and Reform LA Jails.
 I moved to New York City in 2019, and here I am focusing on animal rights.
-I have been a vegetarian for 24 years and a vegan for 14 years, and it is time for me to direct my advocacy energy toward protecting our kindred beings on the earth.
+I have been a vegetarian for 24 years and a vegan for 14 years, and it is my time now to direct my advocacy energy toward protecting our kindred beings on the earth.
 I am a member of Farm Sanctuary and Voters for Animal Rights.

 I grew up in Chicago in a family of ten, in a strong community.
 I have been guided by that original ethos of the collective and the community, of showing up, showing love and doing the work.